yuanlanda/lt2212-v20-a1/README.md

 ## Part Bonus - classify

 I chose SVM algorithms as my classifier modle.
 I read the instrustion [Implementing SVM and Kernel SVM with Python's Scikit-Learn](https://stackabuse.com/implementing-svm-and-kernel-svm-with-pythons-scikit-learn/) as a reference to implement my classifier.
 The classification accuracy without tf-idf is around 0.9655, while the accuracy with tf-idf is reaching nearly 0.9957.
-The tf–idf value increases proportionally to the number of times a word appears in the document, therefore the transformed training dataset via tf–idf is better for model to classified.
+The tf–idf value increases proportionally to the number of times a word appears in the document, therefore the transformed training dataset via tf–idf is better for model to classify.